gtri/rapid-modeling-tools/comments/slstarnes_comments_and_notes.md

 * **[HEADING]** General model_processing comments
   * **[OPEN]** I ran a simple create command and pointed to a single Excel file.
 The file had two sheets named `SystemSpatialParts` and `Sheet2`.
 I got this error -- `RuntimeError: Unrecognized sheet names for: SystemSpatialParts.xlsx`.
 Does this mean that there can only be one sheet in the workbook?
 If so this should provide a more helpful error / graceful exit.
   * **[OPEN]** I ran a simple create command and pointed to a single Excel file.
 The file had two sheets named `SystemSpatialParts` and `interfacedelegation`.
 I got this error -- `IndexError: single positional indexer is out-of-bounds`.
 This is caused by graph_creation.py line 982 in add_missing_columns: `first_node_data = self.df.iloc[:, 0]`

-Luke's Remaining Taskers:
-* Finish going through quick start.
-I am at the point to import into Cameo.
-(I finally got a Cameo VM.)